 The severity of sciatica pain can range from infrequent and irritating to severe and debilitating, and it can be experienced as either a shooting or a constant pain.
 Sometimes, numbness, tingling, or burning is felt along the nerve.
 Usually, sciatica pain is worse in the leg, and while sitting.

-However, the term sciatica is often misused, and patients may try to self-diagnose and self-treat the wrong cause of their sciatica.
+The term sciatica is often misused, and patients may try to self-diagnose and self-treat the wrong cause of their sciatica.

-However, many other problems can also cause pain down the leg, including:
+Many other problems can also cause pain down the leg, including: